AristideBH/dirhover-svelte/README.md

-# #Svelte attachement: dirhover
+# Svelte attachement: dirhover

-Adds a professional, animated directional hover/touch overlay to any element.
+Adds a sleek, customizable and animated directional hover/touch overlay to any element.

 ## Features